 If intraocular pressure cannot be adequately controlled with oral or topical medications, glaucoma surgery may be needed.
-These are all outpatient procedures most commonly performed under monitored anesthesia care using a local block or anesthesia.
+Our OCLI Vision specialists offer the following outpatient procedures most performed under monitored anesthesia care using a local block or anesthesia.

 Trabeculectomy is a surgical procedure used in the treatment of glaucoma to relieve intraocular pressure by removing part of the eye’s trabecular meshwork and adjacent structures.
 It is the most common glaucoma surgery performed and allows drainage of aqueous humor from within the eye to underneath the conjunctiva where it is absorbed by the adjacent structures.

 At OCLI, we can use a device known as a shunt or tube shunt to lower intraocular pressure.
 Tube-shunt surgery involves placing a flexible plastic tube with an attached silicone drainage device in the eye to help drain intraocular fluid or aqueous humor from the eye.
 This type of surgery can be performed if a trabeculectomy failed, or if a person already has or is likely to form scar tissue in the eye.
 This type of surgery also may be done at the start.

 Minimally Invasive Glaucoma Procedures (MIGS)

 i-Stent is a microscopic titanium stent that drains aqueous fluid into the eye’s internal drainage canal (Schlemm’s canal).
 Pressure within the eye is lowered to prevent further glaucoma-related vision loss.